Chelsea Manning Shares First Photo Of Herself After Prison

 Update: Chelsea Manning tweeted the first photo of herself the day after she was released from prison, writing, "Okay, so here I am everyone!!"

-Update: May 17, 2017 After seven years in military prison, Manning was released Wednesday morning.
+Update May 17, 2017 : After seven years in military prison, Chelsea Manning was released Wednesday morning.
 President Obama commuted her sentence in January before leaving the White House, and after years behind bars, the former Army intelligence analyst convicted for giving classified documents to WikiLeaks is hopeful about her future as a free trans woman.

 This story was originally published on May 9, 2017.